myamafuj/hadoop-hive-spark-docker/README.md

 ## Prerequisites

-- Docker Desktop
+1-Docker Desktop

 Docker Desktop is the easiest way to get started with Docker on Windows.
 It includes both Docker and Docker Compose, and works seamlessly with Windows Subsystem for Linux (WSL 2).

 - Step 1: Enable WSL 2 (If Not Already Enabled)
 Docker Desktop requires WSL 2 (Windows Subsystem for Linux version 2) for optimal performance.
 If WSL 2 isn’t enabled on your system, follow these steps to set it up: